jsf80238/utility/README.md

 # Solve wordscapes puzzles
 This is based on an app available on phones.

-    $ python3 solve-wordscapes.py -h
     usage: solve-wordscapes.py [-h] [--dictionary-file /path/to/dictionary] LETTERS PATTERN

     Solve wordscapes problems.

     positional arguments:
-      LETTERS               Letters which could be used in the solution, up to six, case-insensitive.
+      LETTERS               Letters which could be used in the solution, case-insensitive.
       PATTERN               Enter constraints here.
-Use up to six characters.
 Use underscores or question marks for the letters to be filled in/guessed.

     options:
       -h, --help            show this help message and exit